TangentFoxy/gravity/Console.md

 - Optional "x" sets the zoomFactor.
 - If 'x'=='state' instead returns current state of zoom.

+clear x
+- Clears the canvas and console.
+- Optional "x" can specify 'canvas' or 'console' to clear one without the other.

 Not Implemented
 ---------------

-clear
-- Clears the canvas.

 random type
 - Makes a random Thing in a random orbit of "type"